 Opening up new markets

-Revolutionary innovation is my absolute favourite.
+Revolutionary life innovation is my absolute favorite.
 Whether it’s been validated elsewhere (geography or industry) and applied to a new market, or it’s something brand new, either way, it’s super exciting.

-To kick things off, comparison site Turtlemint, who we met a few years ago when we took BGL Group out to India, continue to thrive and have just raised a $30m Series D. With a 3% insurance penetration, the Indian market is ripe for the picking.
+To kick things off, comparison site Turtlemint, who we met a few years ago when we took BGL Group out to India, continues to thrive and has just raised a $30m Series D. With a 3% insurance penetration, the Indian market is ripe for the picking.

-Another market I’m obsessed by, for similar reasons, is Africa.
+Another market I’m obsessed with, for similar reasons, is Africa.
 It’s great to hear about the launch of OneSpark.
-Their objective is to ‘innovate in an area that the insurance sector has forgotten and neglected, with world-first products that uplift and empower individuals to lead better lives’.
+Their objective is to ‘innovate in an area that the insurance sector has forgotten and neglected, with world-first products that uplift and empower individuals to lead better lives.

 And a couple of others that caught my eye.

 US-based insurtech Highwing has raised $4m in Seed funding.
 Highwing claims to have developed the first open data platform for commercial insurance, enabling brokers to more easily leverage data throughout the customer lifecycle.